WebCabin/wcDocker/README.md

 wcDocker.DOCK_TOP      = Dock it to the top of the central or target panel.
 wcDocker.DOCK_BOTTOM   = Dock it on the bottom of the central or target panel.

-The third parameter determines whether this panel is allowed to group up (via tabs) with another, already existing, panel or if a new panel frame should appear next to it.
+The third parameter determines whether this panel is allowed to group up (via tabs) with another panel, or if it should appear by itself.

-The final parameter is optional, normally panels will dock in relation to the main docker's central panel.
+And the final parameter is optional, normally panels will dock in relation to the main docker's central panel.
 However, by supplying a specific panel instead, your new panel will be docked in relation to that target.
 The return value is the newly created docking panel, in the case that you may want it.